slaclab/rogue/docs/src/interfaces/stream/receiving.rst

 C++ Slave Subclass
 ==================

-Creating a Slave sub-class in c++ is done in a similiar fashion.
+Creating a Slave sub-class in c++ is done in a similar fashion.
 In order to use a custom c++ Slave subclass, you will need to build it into a c++ python module or into a c++ application.
 See the sections :ref:`custom_module` and :ref:`installing_application`.